burnpiro/erdem.pl/content/posts/2019/2019-08-07-Can-JSON.Parse-be-performance-improvement/Can-JSON.parse-be-performance-improvement.md

 }
 ```

-This is quite common scenario because we don't want to affect existing objects so we decided to create copy of it.
+This is quite common scenario.
+We don't want to affect existing objects, so we decided to create copy of it.

-If you set `N` to **10000** and run this loop you might be surprised by results:
+If you set `N` to **10000** and run this loop you might be surprised by the result:

 ```
 test with PARSE: 2522 ms.